-- We advise you to exercise a high degree of caution in Myanmar because of the uncertain security situation and possibility of civil unrest.
+- We advise you to exercise a high degree of caution in Myanmar overall due to the uncertain security situation and possibility of further civil unrest.

 - Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.